-Central to the operation of the Support Services program are the building teams.
-On a regular basis, the team members, classroom teachers, and principal meet to problem-solve concerns related to the performance of specific children referred to the team by the classroom teacher.
+Central to the operation of the Support Services program is building teams.
+On a regular basis, specialists, teachers, and the principal meet to problem-solve concerns related to the performance of specific children referred to the team by the classroom teacher.
 The staff works together to identify the areas in need of assistance and to recommend to parents and teachers appropriate accommodations or interventions that would best suit the needs of these students.

 English Language Learner (ELL)

-Language instruction in English is available to students who lack the necessary communication skills to be successful in school due to limited English proficiency.
+Language instruction in English is available to students who need to strengthen the necessary communication skills for success in school due to limited English proficiency.
 Students work on reading, writing, listening and speaking skills while learning the English language.
 Bilingual services are offered for students who meet the criteria recommended by the district and state guidelines.

 Homebound/ Hospital Instruction